oit-ipbl/robots/basics/basics_01.md

 - Basically, you have to run `ROS master` before execute a `Node`.

-Open a linux terminal console and type `roscore` to run `ROS master`, and open another console for the following command.
+Open a linux terminal emulator and type `roscore` to run `ROS master`, and open another emulator for the following command.

 ```shell
 $ rosrun oit_pbl_ros_samples talker.py